 CPI (Inflation) - We used quarterly data of year-on-year CPI change of the election countries during 1980 to 2015.
 The model specifically looks at the year-on-year CPI growth of the quarter before the election.
 Most data comes from three sources: the IMF database; the Oxford Economics Global Economic Databank, and the national statistics bureau of each country.
 Most data are quarterly data, and a few countries are available for only annual data.

 Employment - The employment growth data is found through the Thomson Reuters data acquisition program DataStream.
 DataStream is an information source which gathers economic data from individual government statistical surveys such as IMF database, Oxford Economics Global Economic Databank and the national statistics bureau of each country.
 The data collected to build the employment growth was monthly employment numbers for each country.
 Once that data was acquired, it was converted to quarterly data.
 The employment data on a quarterly basis was used in the analysis of country trends prior to elections.
-Using Stata, the data was measured on a differential basis for the quarter prior to the election.
+The data was measured on a differential basis for the quarter prior to the election.
 For countries in which monthly data was not available, annual data was used.

 War - Conflict data comes from the Correlates of War Militarized Interstate Dispute dataset.
 The data contains conflicts ranging from threats to begin a war to beginning or entering a war.
 Previous literature did not use the lowest levels of conflicts in the dataset, so we chose to include only conflicts that resulted in sustained military operations with or against a foreign state.
-This eliminates all conflicts coded from 0 (no conflict) through 3 (border violations); conflicts labeled 4 (blockade, occupation of territory, etc) and above remained.
+These data eliminate all conflicts coded from 0 (no conflict) through 3 (border violations); conflicts labeled 4 (blockade, occupation of territory, etc) and above remained.
 Missing years were filled in after researching conflicts, primarily in the years 2010-2015.
 The final variable is a dummy that indicates whether a country is in a conflict: 0 if no conflict, 1 if in conflict.

 Summary Statistics